-Civil litigation is common in courtrooms across the US, including Arizona, Nevada, and California, where Tiffany & Bosco attorneys practice law.
+Civil litigation is common in courtrooms across the US, including Arizona, New Mexico, Nevada, and California, where Tiffany & Bosco attorneys practice law.

 Civil litigation refers to the process in which two or more parties seek legal redress of differences.
 That is the official definition in legal-speak; here is what it really is…

 Civil litigation is a term used to describe the legal process applied to resolve non-criminal disputes.
 The process typically commences when a party (an individual, business entity or government entity) files a lawsuit seeking a court order against another party for compensation of damages, for specific performance of a contract, or for another remedy allowed by the law.
 Civil litigation is thus the filing and subsequent process of attempting to resolve a civil lawsuit; civil litigation is incorporated into a non-criminal dispute to help produce a resolution.
 Civil litigation will aim to resolve such disputes as family law disputes, contract disputes, property disputes, and personal injury claims.

 Lawyers or legal professionals who specialize in civil litigation are known as “litigators.”
 We are legal professionals who practice civil litigation by representing a party in a trial, a hearing, or a form of alternative resolution method, such as arbitrations or mediations.
 These forms of hearings are heard by administrative agencies, foreign tribunals and federal, state, or local court systems.

 Whereas commercial litigation is civil litigation, commercial litigation typically refers to civil litigation disputes involving business entities or some kind of business interest or venture.

 The ways to civil litigation are many, but there are some types that are common: